grafana/scenes/docusaurus/docs/core-concepts.md

 ## State

-Scene object can have a state.
-The shape of object's state is expressed via an interface that _must_ extend `SceneObjectState` interface:
+A scene object can have a state.
+The shape of the object's state is expressed through an interface that _must_ extend the `SceneObjectState` interface:

 ```tsx
 interface CounterState extends SceneObjectState {